Welcome to today's edition of the Rush 24-7 podcast.

 I'm worried.

-I try to do Ron radio and Bill Clinton comes out.
+I try to do Ron Radio and Bill Clinton comes out.

-That's that means Bill Clinton is in my soul.
+That means Bill Clinton is in my soul.

-That's I just got an email from our official climatologist Royce Spencer.
+I just got an email from our official climatologist Royce Spencer.

-Like somebody can play the piano, and every note sounds the same if I've not heard the melody.
+Like somebody can play the piano and every note sounds the same if I've not heard the melody.

 And even if I know the melody, when you get to those high notes, I don't hear them as you do.

-I hear the note, I hear the sound, but I don't hear the frequency that it is.
+I hear the sound, but I don't hear the frequency that it is.

-Uh this comes in handy uh on occasion.
+This comes in handy on occasion.

-Uh fine and dandy strings, like in a movie soundtrack, literally sound like fingernails on a chalkboard to me.
+The lower frequencies, bass voices, percussion, bass lines in music, fine and dandy strings, like in a movie soundtrack, literally sound like fingernails on a chalkboard to me.

 Nobody hears the same with one of the nobody's identical.